Creatio-labs/Creatio-Extension-for-Visual-Studio/README.md

 ### Snippets
 Shortcut | Description
 ------------ | -------------
-runpb | Creates a code for running a business process runsp | Creates a code for running a stored procedure runudfs | Creates a code for running a user defined function with scalar return value
+esqc | Creates a code for entity schema query (GetEntityCollection) esqe | Creates a code for entity schema query (GetEntity) crte | Creates a code for entity creation ffdb | Creates a code for fetching entity from DB insq | Creates a code for inserting record to DB updq | Creates a code for updating records in DB delq | Creates a code for deleting records from DB selqs | Creates a code for selecting scalar value from DB selqt | Creates a code for selecting records from DB runpb | Creates a code for running a business process runsp | Creates a code for running a stored procedure runudfs | Creates a code for running a user defined function with scalar return value